csswizardry/csswizardry.github.com/about.md

 Please note, I **do not** offer sponsored, affiliated or review-like content on CSS Wizardry.

-## inuit.css

-[inuit.css](http://inuitcss.com) is a mature, open source, totally free project of mine; it is a powerful, scalable, Sass-based, BEM, OOCSS framework.
-It is designed to be small enough to be suited to small sites, but powerful enough to scale to sites with several thousand pages.
-It is the culmination of years of my work and experience on projects of all sizes.
-You should check it out, it totally rocks!

 ## Colophon

 This site is built on [Jekyll](https://github.com/mojombo/jekyll), an open-source